abinit/abinit/doc/tutorial/rttddft.md

 You can maybe try 2 2 2, 4 4 4, 6 6 6 and 8 8 8 to start.
 You can use a lower value of [[ecut]] if you
 wish to decrease the computation time.
-You should find that the current density is significantly impacted by the value of [[ngkpt]] and that the previous value of 6 6 6 is not enough to converge the current density.
+You should find that the current density is significantly impacted by the value of [[ngkpt]] and that the previous value of 6 6 6 is not enough to converge it.
 The following figure shows the current density obtained with larger number of $k$-points.

 ![Convergence of the induced current density with respect to ngkpt](rttddft_assets/cv_kpt.png)